jonathanlloyd/rif/README.md

 </p>

 ---
-RIF makes working with and testing HTTP APIs a breeze.
-Create `.rif` files for all those repetitive requests and never wrestle with cURL again.
+Keep your Requests In Files.

+RIF is a command-line tool that allows you to store repetitive and complex HTTP requests as files to make testing and interacting with HTTP APIs a breeze.

 ![Terminal Example](docs/static/img/terminal.svg)